husseinm/husseinm.github.io/_posts/2016-6-29-grandpa-game.md

 programming, and music<sup>[3] (#ps-3)</sup>
 The design team eventually made all the art work and over many Saturdays, pizza, soda and inappropriate jokes we had all the artwork and music completed.
-During this time frame, I had taught the new programmers the basics of programming and how to write javascript, particularly in a Unity setting.
+During this time frame, I had taught the new programmers the basics of programming and how to write JavaScript, particularly in a Unity setting.

 We had all the artwork done and the new programmers knew enough to code the project so I let them loose with one week to write the code.
 Then came the day of our Robotics competition and